 Time and Money During Retirement

-Planning for Activity During Retirement: Beyond Wealth Accumulation & Consumption
+Planning for Life After Retirement: Beyond Money & Consumption

-I am going to use the language of money to talk about the value of our time.
+Let's use the language of money to talk about the value of our time during retirement.
 For those who are at or near retirement age, monetary value of an hour of time is our hourly salary.
 Every hour we do not work is an hour in which we could have earned an hour's salary.
 For those who have been retired for a while, it is not so easy since we don't know what hourly salary we might fetch.
 One could aways reenter the job market and get market estimates.
 However, and easier way, if we are comfortable with our retirement income is just to divide our annual retirement income by 2000, i.e. a forty- hour work week for 50 weeks (assuming a two-week annual vacation).

 "Americans ages 65 and older earn a median salary of $1,193 per week or $62,036 per year.
 This figure is for full-time workers, so it doesn’t take into account the many people in this age bracket who drop out of the workforce to begin taking income from Social Security and their retirement savings. "